Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

 shut up, and talk; that's a very confusing combination of commands maybe i should make a list of funny females, and see how they run, walk(like doyle),.. no pubes v natural pubes v midnight cocoa bean pubes v s/ginger|carrot|orange|hindu|../red/ pubes v nazi pubes v old pubes v..

+            a monumental  mo  ment
+  10km tall black crossed monument decloaks in isræl no shadow's cast; at midday
+     the wind guides the direction of the arms the underside falls 1km, directly underneath finds towel heads trying to escape, and the middlemen are attacked as it stops 1m from the dirty ground github wrap fucking makes this harder than it needs to be; a towel head throws a stone onto the platform, and is known as stonethrower thanks alot github; as soon as the stone touches the platform, it returns the next midday it descends again c̄ unspaced hebrew carved into the stone demanding stonethrower by genetic sequencing; the unlettered surfaces of the stone, where the highest densities of genetic material were found when they force stonethrower onto the topside of the underside, it ascends at break neck speeds the next midday it returns; stonethrower has been unbroken, and has two, or three, stone tablets